 No matter how your customers are converting; live chat, form fill, phone call, Ruler Analytics can track it.

-In fact, Ruler will track every interaction with your website and attribute it.
+In fact, Ruler will track every interaction with your website and gain a single view of how visitors are converting into leads and revenue.

 So, when a user converts into a lead and is sent to a CRM, you’ll be able to see all the data you need.